 Man, oh, man.
 This is definitely an awkward situation to be in.
-A British Colombia newspaper advertisement for “pictures with Satan” generated quite a lot of commotion for the Sunday Christmas parade taking place in Comox Valley.
+A British Colombia newspaper advertisement for “pictures with Satan” once generated quite a lot of commotion for the Sunday Christmas parade taking place in Comox Valley.
 Because well, nobody wants to take pictures with Satan, especially during Christmas time.

 After realizing about the…uh, mistake, Comox Valley Record wrote an apology to their audience.
 They noted, “There is no excuse for it, and we aren’t about to use this space to make any.
 The same number of eyes proofed the ad as with anything that runs through the advertising and production departments.
 Somehow, this was missed, and for that, we sincerely apologize – to the clients affected, as well as to any readers offended by the mistake.”